OfficeDev/office-js-docs-pr/docs/powerpoint/tagging-presentations-slides-shapes.md

 - When applied to a slide or a shape, a tag enables the object to be categorized for batch processing.
 For example, suppose a presentation has some slides that should be included in presentations to the East region but not the West region.
 Similarly, there are alternative slides that should be shown only to the West.
 Your add-in can create a tag with the key `REGION` and the value `East` and apply it to the slides that should only be used in the East.
 The tag's value is set to `West` for the slides that should only be shown to the West region.
 Just before a presentation to the East, a button in the add-in runs code that loops through all the slides checking the value of the `REGION` tag.
 Slides where the region is `West` are deleted.
 The user then closes the add-in and starts the slide show.
 - When applied to a presentation, a tag is effectively a custom property in the presentation document (similar to a [CustomProperty](/javascript/api/word/word.customproperty) in Word).

-## Tagging slides and shapes
+## Tag slides and shapes

 A tag is a key-value pair, where the value is always of type `string` and is represented by a [Tag](/javascript/api/powerpoint/powerpoint.tag) object.
 Each type of parent object, such as a [Presentation](/javascript/api/powerpoint/powerpoint.presentation), [Slide](/javascript/api/powerpoint/powerpoint.slide), or [Shape](/javascript/api/powerpoint/powerpoint.shape) object, has a `tags` property of type [TagsCollection](/javascript/api/powerpoint/powerpoint.tagcollection).

-### Adding, updating, and deleting tags
+### Add, update, and delete tags

 To add a tag to an object, call the [TagCollection.add](/javascript/api/powerpoint/powerpoint.tagcollection#add_key__value_) method of the parent object's `tags` property.
-The following is an example of adding a two tags to the first slide of a presentation.
+The following code adds two tags to the first slide of a presentation.
 About this code, note:

 - The first parameter of the `add` method is the key in the key-value pair.
 - The second parameter is the value.